 - What extra help is available to fund my studies?

 - If you choose RAU as your Firm choice with UCAS by 2 May 2018 you may be eligible for the University Core Bursary of £1,000 for each year of undergraduate study up to a maximum of £3,000.
-To see if you are eligible click here.
+You can check your eligibility here.
 We’re committed to helping you realise your full potential, which is why we offer a generous package of bursaries and scholarships designed to support you throughout your time at university.
 You don’t have to repay a thing, which means you’re free to focus on your studies.
 If you are a UK student entering the first year of your undergraduate degree, you can apply for as many bursaries for which you meet the criteria.
 You will be awarded the most suitable choice on top of the Core Bursary.
 There is a wide range of Scholarships, Bursaries and awards including Outstanding Achiever, Sport Scholarships and Awards from external Trusts and bodies.
-Click here for more information.
+You can find more information on our undergraduate financial support page.
 The Student Support Fund is available in addition to government funding, student loans, scholarships and bursaries.
 You can apply for this at any point throughout the duration of your course, and irrespective of any other bursaries you have already been awarded.
-Please contact firstname.lastname@example.org for details and we’ll be happy to advise.
+Please contact email@example.com for details and we’ll be happy to advise.

 - How do I pay my accommodation fees?

 - You will need to log on to the accommodation portal and set up your payments, this should be completed at the same time as accepting your accommodation offer.
 Payments are scheduled and not taken immediately, unless you are late in setting up your payments.
 If you are in receipt of a maintenance loan there will be an option to request the dates are adjusted to coincide with the scheduled payments dates from the Student Loans Company.
 You must make arrangements to pay for your accommodation before you arrive at the RAU.
 If you are having difficulties in making payment then please contact firstname.lastname@example.org.